 - HLA compliance.
 SmartFED is a tool-suite where each of the tools operates as an HLA compliant federate.
-Although SmartFED has been designed to be fully HLA compliant, it has also been successfully ported to use a custom intercommunication protocol based on CORBA. - Simulation scenario management support.
-Within SmartFED this support has been separated into two tools (i.e. FedMon and SDEMan) to facilitate multi-site monitoring, whilst preventing conflicts due to multiple controlling entities. - Control concept.
-Currently SmartFED supports the request driven concept.
-A future version of SmartFED will also support the active control concept.
+Although SmartFED has been designed to be fully HLA compliant, it has also been successfully ported to use a custom intercommunication protocol based on CORBA. - Support for the request driven simulation scenario management concept.
+SmartFED supports pre-execution definition of repeatable scenarios.
+Requests are posted a pre-defined moment by means of distributing HLA interactions. - Multi-site monitoring capabilities.
+The FedMon tool can be instantiated multiple times at various sites participating in one federation.